runjumplabs/dreammaker_fx/docs/index.md

 Effect: Envelope tracker.

-Copyright (c) 2019 Run Jump Labs LLC.
-All right reserved.

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either

-version 2.1 of the License, or (at your option) any later version.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-The GNU Lesser General Public License can be found here: [https://www.gnu.org/licenses/lgpl-3.0.en.html](https://www.gnu.org/licenses/lgpl-3.0.en.html)

-Or write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USAHere's a nice tutorial on one effect that can be created with an envelope tracker
+Here's a nice tutorial on one effect that can be created with an envelope tracker

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gFltSCZVqx0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>=""></iframe>